 Middle left: the Iron Age Castle Old Fort.

 Lammas Fields (Shenstone) TMS

 This a contraction of two A-S words: hlaf means loaf and mas is the same as the element in Christmas.
-Lammas was celebrated for the gathering in of grain around August 1.
+Lammas was celebrated, primarily in the form of a church service, for the gathering in of grain around August 1.

 "The field where there is an annual harvest festival"